Our rating: (4.5/5)

 • Manually-entered card details

 The fact you can split the tender and add custom or preset tips makes it even more flexible.
-Once the transaction is complete, you get the choice between printing, emailing or texting the receipt.
+Refunds are no problem either, whether it’s a custom amount or for specific items.

 Square Terminal payment method options